bsalesc/shoppyCart/README.md

-# ShoppingList
+# shoppyCart

-The idea of this application is to use on desktop and mobile.
+The idea of this application to be used on desktop and mobile.

 ### [Client / Angular / Boostrap](/client)